 September 7.
 Blessed Frédéric Ozanam proved to be a leader who helped others help the poor.
 He also formed a newspaper to push the cause of justice.
 In 1833, he founded the Saint Vincent de Paul Society, which continues to the present day.

 December 16.
 Blessed Honoratus was born in 1829 and died in 1916.
-A Cappuchin Franciscan, he founded many religious congregations and wrote many volumes of sermons and ascetical theology.
-A true son of the Church, he showed many signs of humilty, including accepting his removal from all leadership roles in the communities he founded.
+A Capuchin Franciscan, he founded many religious congregations for lay people, and wrote many volumes of sermons and ascetical theology.
+A true son of the Church, he showed many signs of humility, including accepting his removal from all leadership roles in the communities he had founded.

 December 22.
 Blessed Jacopone da Todi’s life changed radically when his wife died in an accident at a local tournament.
-Turning from his sinful life, he eventually became a Franciscan, but life was not easy as a friar.
-He is most known for writing the beautiful hymn, "Stabat Mater," in his later years of life.
+Turning from his self-indulgent life, he eventually became a Franciscan friar, but life was not easy even then.
+Jacopone is most known for writing the beautiful hymn, "Stabat Mater," in the later years of his life.

 April 18.
 Blessed James Oldo was a wealthy married man who shared the “good life” with his wife.
 Circumstances, however, changed his attitude and he began to see the futility of his lifestyle.
 He and his wife became Secular Franciscans and, upon her death, Blessed James became a priest.

 June 10.
 Blessed Joachima was a wife, mother, widow, and founder of the Carmelite Sisters of Charity.
 Used to taking care of others, she experienced total dependency on others toward the end of her life.